 White Rice Nutrition Facts

 White rice nutrition contains micronutrients such as manganese, folate, thiamine and selenium.
-There are also a relatively high amount of carbs in white rice nutrition, along with a small amount of protein, fat and fiber.
+There are also a relatively high amount of refined carbs in white rice nutrition, along with a small amount of protein, fat and fiber.

 One cup (about 158 grams) of cooked white rice nutrition contains the following nutrients: